 2.2.
 Methods

 Experimental site: The experimentation is carried out at Farako-Bâ research station.
 This station is located in the western part of Burkina Faso, between isohyets 800 and 1200 mm, at 405 m of altitude, 4°20'W of longitude and 11°06'N of latitude.
 Soils are lexisols with low clay and organic matter content, with a notable deficiency in nitrogen and phosphorus (Bado, 2002).
 Climate is South Sudanian type.
-Table 2 show the characteristic of soil and compost using to prepare planting substrate.
+Table 2 show the characteristic of soil and compost used to prepare planting substrate.

 Table 2: Characteristics of soil and compost mixed and used as substrate in this study